-Our cash position as of December 31, 2020, 2019 and 2018, was $\[\in \]$ 24.7 million (with no short-term treasury investments), $\[\in \]$ 20.9 million (with no short-term treasury investments) and $\[\in \]$ 1.4 million in 2019 and negative cash flows of $\[\in \]$ 3.8 million in 2020, positive cash flows of $\[\in \]$ 4.1 million in 2019 and negative cash flows of $\[\in \]$ 5.5 million in 2018.
+Our cash position as of December 31, 2020, 2019 and 2018, was $\in$ 24.7 million (with no short-term treasury investments), $\in$ 20.9 million (with no short-term treasury investments) and $\in$ 19.5 million (with no short-term treasury investments), respectively.
+We experienced positive cash flows of $\in$ 3.8 million in 2020, positive cash flows of $\in$ 1.4 million in 2019 and negative cash flows of $\in$ 0.5 million in 2018.

-In 2020, our positive net cash flow was primarily due to net cash generated by financing activities which included COVID-related assistance loans for &4.6 million.
-In 2019, our positive net cash flow was primarily due to the high level of cash generated by operating activities, partly offset by cash used in investing activities and net cash used in financing activities which included a repayment of long term borrowing (&1.1 million).
-In 2018, our negative net cash flow was primarily due to the high level of cash used in investing activities partly offset by net cash generated by financing activities which included the new Long Term debt (&1.0 million) granted during the year.
+In 2020, our positive net cash flow was primarily due to net cash generated by financing activities which included COVID-related assistance loans for $\epsilon$ 4.6 million.
+In 2019, our positive net cash flow was primarily due to the high level of cash generated by operating activities, partly offset by cash used in investing activities and net cash used in financing activities which included a repayment of long term borrowing ( $\epsilon$ 1.1 million).
+In 2018, our negative net cash flow was primarily due to the high level of cash used in investing activities partly offset by net cash generated by financing activities which included the new Long Term debt ( $\epsilon$ 1.0 million) granted during the year.

-In 2020, net cash generated by operating activities was &2.0 million compared with net cash generated by operating activities of &3.8 million in 2019, and compared with net cash generated by operating activities of &0.2 million in 2018.
+In 2020, net cash generated by operating activities was $\in$ 2.0 million compared with net cash generated by operating activities of $\in$ 3.8 million in 2019, and compared with net cash generated by operating activities of $\in$ 0.2 million in 2018.